MiraRose/CodeDayProject/README.md

 # CodeDayProject

-What It Does: This page takes an organization name and returns a list of public repositories using Github's API and a count of how many respositories displayed.
+What It Does: This page takes an organization name and returns a list of public repositories using Github's API and displays a count of how many respositories displayed.
 Clicking a respository opens a new tab with that repository on GitHub.

 Important Note: It is rate-limited to 60 calls an hour.